 Fishing on the Fly is an example of how I would create a publication.
 To me, a publication or a magazine has to be about something with layers to it.
 Fishing is a sport with many layers and complexities but can simplified for beginners like me.
 I wanted to make a guide that would help more people engage in the sport.
 I wanted to showcase the places and experiences you have while doing it to help get my community excited for fishing season.
 The purpose of this concept was to create page spreads that used visual language and high-resolution photography for quality results.

 The Intergalactic Robot House Music posters I have created are a passion project.
 On my 2D animation page you will see a work titled "Robot DJ."
 This project is just the beginning of an entire world I wish to create throughout my animation career.
-The basic idea is that in the future human population is so dense that music festivals are a thing of the past.
-As such people desire the musical connection and community that their ancestors had in the 2020's.
+The basic idea is that in the future, human population is so dense that music festivals are a thing of the past.
+As such, people desire the musical connection and community that their ancestors had in the 2020's.
 A team of highly talented digital artists, coders, and engineers work together to make a series of robots whose primary purpose is to create music similar to EDM of the past decades.
 Because of limited space, the DJs perform virtually in fully digital 3D stages.
 Humans log on and join the crowd via virtual reality glasses that bring them directly into the world as a virtual character of their choosing.
 This particular robot, Steve is special because he was the first robot DJ ever created and paved the way for future 3D digital DJs.

 This poster and logo design was for the ACT Human Rights Film Festival.
 For my design I wanted to create something connecting humanity to filmmaking.
 In order to do this, I started by deciding the silhouette was going to look like a person.
 Then, I sketched some conceptual logos, but I didn't think they matched the ACT Human Rights Film Festival.
 For a while I was puzzled.
 Then I took some photographs of my cameras at home for inspiration and uploaded them digitally.
 I made the realization that the cameras could be a part of the logo design, so I took this idea and ran with it.
 As a motion graphics designer and videographer, I believe people have a special connection to cameras.
 They help capture moments in time we otherwise wouldn't get to see again and help tell narratives.
 It's this direct involvement in the process of movie making that make cameras so magical.
 I wanted to showcase how humanity and cameras work together to create film.
 To me, film inspires me to be a better human being and get more involved in my community.
 I put "Film inspires change." on the poster to convey this message in my poster and merchandise proposal.